azabelmena/Dotfiles/README.md

 2. You could contact me and ask for the individual config files.
     - i.e. you ask for my `.vimrc`, and I send you the `.vimrc` that was generated in my nix store (this is perhaps the most sane option).
-3. You could, install the `nix` package manager, Nix-Darwin, or you could just switch over completely to NixOS.
+3. You could, install the `nix` package manager, Nix-Darwin (if you have a mac), or you could just switch over completely to NixOS.
     - If you're new to `nix`, you will have to do some reading, especially on `nix` flakes.
     - Switching to NixOS on Apple hardware is ill-advised; I recommend